-- On February 28, 2003, we acquired eFamily together with its direct wholly-owned subsidiary Enhance Interactive. eFamily was incorporated in Utah on November 29, 1999 under the name FocusFilter.com, Inc. - On October 24, 2003, we acquired TrafficLeader which was incorporated in Oregon on January 24, 2000 under the name Sitewise Marketing, Inc. - On July 27, 2004, we acquired goClick which was incorporated in Connecticut on October 25, 2000. - On February 14, 2005, we acquired certain assets of Name Development which was incorporated in the British Virgin Islands in July 2000. - On April 26, 2005, we acquired certain assets of Pike Street Industries, which was incorporated in Washington on March 6, 2002. - On July 27, 2005, we acquired IndustryBrains, which was incorporated in New York on January 31, 2002. - On May 1, 2006, we acquired certain assets of AreaConnect, which was formed in Delaware on June 5, 2002. - On May 26, 2006, we acquired certain assets of Open List, which was incorporated in Delaware on November 18, 2003. - On September 19, 2007, we acquired VoiceStar, which was incorporated in Pennsylvania on March 21, 1999 under the name TL Solutions, Inc.
+- On February 28, 2003, we acquired eFamily together with its direct wholly-owned subsidiary, formerly known as Enhance Interactive. eFamily was incorporated in Utah on November 29, 1999 under the name FocusFilter.com, Inc. Enhance Interactive was recently renamed Marchex Adhere PPC. - On October 24, 2003, we acquired TrafficLeader which was incorporated in Oregon on January 24, 2000 under the name Sitewise Marketing, Inc. TrafficLeader was recently renamed Marchex Connect NA. - On July 27, 2004, we acquired goClick which was incorporated in Connecticut on October 25, 2000. - On February 14, 2005, we acquired certain assets of Name Development which was incorporated in the British Virgin Islands in July 2000. - On April 26, 2005, we acquired certain assets of Pike Street Industries, which was incorporated in Washington on March 6, 2002.

+- On July 27, 2005, we acquired IndustryBrains, which was incorporated in New York on January 31, 2002 and which was recently renamed Marchex Adhere SSC. - On May 1, 2006, we acquired certain assets of AreaConnect, which was formed in Delaware on June 5, 2002. - On May 26, 2006, we acquired certain assets of Open List, which was incorporated in Delaware on November 18, 2003. - On September 19, 2007, we acquired VoiceStar, which was incorporated in Pennsylvania on March 21, 1999 under the name TL Solutions, Inc. VoiceStar was recently renamed Marchex Voice Services.